Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 4. HoneyBricks

-A newer real estate crowdfunding platform launched in 2022, HoneyBricks offers an intriguing premise: trading tokenized shares of real estate syndications on a secondary market.
+One of the newer real estate crowdfunding platforms that launched in 2022, HoneyBricks offers an intriguing premise: trading tokenized shares of real estate syndications on a secondary market.

 After an initial holding period of at least one year, you can sell tokens on a secondary market hosted by HoneyBricks.
 That also makes it a far more liquid way to invest in syndication projects than traditional investing.